viamrobotics/viam-python-sdk/README.md

 `pip install -U viam-sdk`

 ### Installing from Source
 The Viam Python SDK uses native libraries to support communication over WebRTC, which will allow you to connect to robots that are not on the same network.
-In order to facilitate that communication, there is a [Rust SDK](https://github.com/viamrobotics/viam-rust-sdk) contains the necessary protocols.
+In order to facilitate that communication, there is a [Rust SDK](https://github.com/viamrobotics/viam-rust-sdk) that contains the necessary protocols.
 Therefore, to build from source, you will need both the Rust SDK and the Rust compiler.

 1. Download/clone this repository
 1. Download/clone the [Rust SDK](https://github.com/viamrobotics/viam-rust-sdk)